 Hours: Open daily from 4:00 AM – 12:00 PM

 On a hot and humid day, ice cream is always refreshing.
-And, one of my favorite places for ice cream in Waikiki is at Henry’s Place on Beach Walk.
+One of my favorite places to get it is Henry’s Place on Beach Walk.

-This no-frills, nondescript store, surrounded by resorts, has been around for over 30 years.
-Henry’s Place, operated by Henry Takahashi, is a hidden gem.
-Although located in Waikiki, it is overlooked by many tourists.
+This no-frills store surrounded by massive resorts has been around for over 30 years.
+It is a true hidden gem that is easily overlooked by tourists.

-Most come for the ice cream.
+Most people come for the homemade ice cream and sorbet packed into styrofoam cups.
 Popular flavors include mango, guava, passion fruit, Kona coffee, and pineapple.
-You have lychee, taro poi, and purple yam for the more adventurist types.
-Flavors change often, so you will always find something interesting to try.
+For the more adventurous, they have lychee, taro poi, and purple yam.

-While there are many great items, my preferred choice is the Mango Ice Cream.
-The mango ice cream is creamy and luxurious in texture with a sweet, tart flavor.
-And it tastes like you are eating fresh, cold mangoes.
+My preferred choice is the Mango Ice Cream.
+It is creamy and luxurious with a sweet, tart flavor.
+It tastes exactly like you are eating fresh, cold mangoes.

-While there are a few seats out front, the beach is only a five-minute walk away if you want to take your ice cream or sorbet to go.
+Insider Tip: While there are a few seats out front, the beach is only a five-minute walk away.
+Grab your cup to go and eat it by the ocean.

 Henry’s Place